These lie within the following broad areas:

 In 2016, I was involved in another major research project in the area of education.
 This project (led by CFE Research) was a questionnaire survey of teacher workloadLink opens in a new window (for the Department for Education).
 The IER (Nick Sofroniou, Daria Luchinskaya and myself) collaborated on research design and led on analysis of the survey data.
 The Teacher Workload Survey 2016 was intended to extend the findings of the series of teacher workload diary surveys conducted annually from 2005 to 2010 and in 2013, but to also develop a new survey which would be undertaken every two years and integrated with the OECD TALIS survey.
 The findings of the project were publishedLink opens in a new window on February 24th 2017 by the Department for Education in the form of a Research Report, Research Briefing and Technical Report.

 Other notable research projects which I was involved with include:

-Whilst working at the Centre for Research in Ethnic Relations, I led a number of significant research projects.
+Whilst working at the Centre for Research in Ethnic RelationsLink opens in a new window, I led a number of significant research projects.
 These included "Minority Ethnic Participation and Achievements in Education, Training and the Labour market" (1999-00); "The Use of and Attitudes Towards Information and Communications Technologies (ICT) by People from Black and Minority Ethnic Groups Living in Deprived Areas" (2002-3) (both funded by the Department for Education and Skills [DfES]) and a "Review of the Evidence Base on Faith Communities" (2005-6) (for the Department for Communities and Local Government).
 I also directed a series of research projects for the Home Office, concerned with asylum policy, community cohesion and migrant integration.
 I also obtained ESRC grants to study patterns of population change, migration and commuting for minority ethnic groups in Great Britain.